Welcome to Aodh Ruadh

 Suim agat sa Ghaeilge?

 Interested in using your own level of Irish in a relaxed, enjoyable conversation group?
-Aodh Ruadh invite you to, GAEILGE DO GACH DUINE Dorrian's Hotel, Ballyshannon every Tuesday for six weeks.
-Starting Tuesday 12th November from 8.30pm to 9.45pm Free of charge.
+Aodh Ruadh invite you to Gaeilge do gach duine in Dorrian's Hotel, Ballyshannon.
+Join us this Thursday from 8pm to 9.15pm.
+Admission is free of charge.
 All levels of Irish welcome.
 Join in, listen, whatever you are comfortable with.
 Bain triail as, Beidh fáilte romhat.

 Read more in the club notes archive.